w3c/wot-binding-templates/registry-requirements.md

 - Versioning of registry entries (see https://github.com/w3c/wot/tree/main/registry-analysis#versioning)
   - Ege: We do not allow updates of a registry document content.
 A new version of a binding is a resubmission and optional deprecation of the old one.
 Only new features need new implementations though so it is not a completely new registration.
   - DISCUSS: Do we allow two versions of a binding to stay in the registry?
-    - Ege: At least per TD version, it should be avoided but I think multiple initial entries should be allowed in case of diverging opinions to collect implementation feedback.
-If there is a drastically new binding of an existing one, two can be allowed to be kept but this should not be encouraged.
-This will cause issues with prefix, URI scheme based detection, or other form elements etc.
+    - Ege: At least per TD version, it should be avoided, but I think multiple initial entries should be allowed in case of diverging opinions, to collect implementation feedback.
+If there is a drastically new binding of an existing one, two can be allowed to be kept, but this should not be encouraged.
+This will cause issues with prefix, URI scheme-based detection, other form elements, etc.
     - Cris: Additional fields in the form can indicate the binding version.
 Also, the prefix can be changed, e.g., `cov1.2` vs `cov1.3`
       - Luca: Prefix versioning would require calling a new binding driver inside the implementation.
 Not using the prefix versioning implies JSON-LD processing, which not all implementations use.
     - We should provide an example and also look at RFC 6838